h43z/writeups/0323-intigriti.md

 In our case `'unsafe-eval'` is not specified within the CSP.

 But there is another neat trick to delay the javascript execution.
-By placing a `style` that `import`'s garbage.
+By placing a `style` that `import`'s some garbage.
 But we still have to respect that CSP
 ```
 style-src fonts.gstatic.com fonts.googleapis.com 'self' 'unsafe-inline';
 ```